Chart Color Schemes

 Bourkelands's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Bourkelands' health data shows a relatively positive picture, with low prevalence of common health conditions among its general population, although this is higher than the national average for older and at-risk cohorts.
-Approximately 60% of Bourkelands residents have private health cover, compared to 51.4% in the rest of NSW.
+Bourkelands residents have shown relatively positive health outcomes, with a low prevalence of common health conditions among the general population, although higher than the national average for older and at-risk cohorts.
+Approximately 60% (1,868 people) of Bourkelands' total population has private health cover, compared to 51.5% across the Rest of NSW.

-The most prevalent medical conditions are asthma and mental health issues, affecting 9.4% and 7.6% of residents respectively.
-Conversely, 70.3% of residents report being completely free from medical ailments, compared to 64.5% in the rest of NSW.
-Bourkelands has a lower proportion of seniors aged 65 and over at 13.1%, compared to 19.6% in the rest of NSW.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 9.4% and 7.6% of residents respectively.
+A total of 70.3% of residents reported being completely clear of medical ailments, compared to 64.5% across the Rest of NSW.
+Bourkelands has 13.1% (411 people) of its population aged 65 and over, which is lower than the 19.6% in the Rest of NSW.
 However, health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health